szabopeter/music_shit_encoding/README.md

 ---

-**Note**: This is an experimental project exploring creative approaches to data encoding through music notation.
+**Note**: This project explores research-driven and enterprise-grade approaches to data encoding through music notation.